What is KiDo?

 Do literally means a path or road.
 The concept describes the underlying natural order of the universe and the way how universe works.
 It also means principles and teachings.
 We can experience this natural order when we perceive the world through a calm mind.
 The concept, therefore, refers to the understanding of things by experiencing them directly.

-KiDo is a way to understand natural relationship.
+KiDo refers to understanding natural relationship.

 The world is in constant change, and caused by this change is this continuous interaction between things.
 This constant interaction affects everything in our lives and it can be seen everywhere in our surrounding.
 We call this interaction as natural relationship.